Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Analysis of Invariant Moments

-It is known that the DM decomposition of eq. \eqref{DM} produces such block-triangular form that maximally separates the welldetermined component with the finest partitions from the original matrix \cite{DM1994}.
-This allows for extracting the moments and their derivatives that can be fully determined from the underdetermined moment equations.
-The next lemma shows that the maximal welldetermined block of $\Phi$ in eq. \eqref{eq:structured_matrix} is obtained using $\tilde{A}_d$ in Lemma \ref{lemma1}.
+The permutation matrices $P$ and $Q$ are obtained by computing the maximum matching of the bipartite graph, followed by a strongly connected component decomposition of the square block $A_d$.
+Polynomial-time algorithms are known for performing these operations \cite{DMsolver1990}.
+Lemma 1 enables the extraction of the moments and their derivatives that can be fully determined from the underdetermined moment equations when the bipartite graph $\mathcal{B}(A(\bm{\theta}))$ satisfies the assumption in Lemma 1.
+The next lemma shows that the maximal welldetermined block of $\Phi(\bm{\theta})$ in eq. (\ref{perturbed_equation}) can be obtained using $A_d(\bm{\theta})$.

-\begin{lemma} There exist row and column permutations that transform $\Phi$ in eq. \eqref{eq:structured_matrix} into the upper-triangular block matrix
+\begin{lemma} Suppose the matrix $A(\bm{\theta})$ satisfies Assumption \ref{assumption2} and admits the decomposition given in eq. \eqref{DM}.
+There exist row and column permutations that transform $\Phi(\bm{\theta})$ into the upper-triangular block matrix

-where $\tilde{A}_d \in \mathbb{R}^{N_d \times N_d}$ is a block-triangular matrix with $\eta$ diagonal blocks defined in eq. \eqref{DM}, and $\tilde{A}_d^k \in \mathbb{R}^{N_d \times N_d}, \tilde{A}_{u1}\in \mathbb{R}^{2(M-N_d) \times 2(N-N_d)}, \tilde{A}_{u2} \in \mathbb{R}^{2(M-N_d) \times N_d}$ and $\tilde{A}_{u3} \in \mathbb{R}^{2(M-N_d) \times N_d}$ are real-valued matrices defined accordingly.
+where ${A}_d \in \mathbb{R}^{N_d \times N_d}$ is a block-triangular matrix with $\eta$ diagonal blocks defined in eq. \eqref{DM}, and ${A}_d^k \in \mathbb{R}^{N_d \times N_d}, {A}_{u1}\in \mathbb{R}^{2(M-N_d) \times 2(N-N_d)}, {A}_{u2} \in \mathbb{R}^{2(M-N_d) \times N_d}$ and ${A}_{u3} \in \mathbb{R}^{2(M-N_d) \times N_d}$ are real-valued matrices defined accordingly.
 Moreover, this decomposition maximizes the diagonal blocks among all row and column permutations of $\Phi$, and each diagonal block of $\Psi$ is unique up to row and column permutations within the block. \end{lemma}